-When a message is uploaded, the entire message is copied along with the header information described in Table 5.7.
+When a message is uploaded, the entire message is copied along with the header information described in Table 5.7, "Header Information in Uploaded Messages".
 Note that the additional header information is visible only if you read it with MAIL or if the configuration option Ignore-Mail11-Headers is set to False.

-Table 5.7 describes the typical headers in an uploaded message.
+Table 5.7, "Header Information in Uploaded Messages" describes the typical headers in an uploaded message.